Politics of the Federated States of Micronesia: Judicial branch

 The judiciary is headed by the Supreme Court of the Federated States of Micronesia, which is divided into trial and appellate divisions.
 The president appoints judges with the advice and consent of the Congress.
 Andon Amaraich was Chief Justice of the Federated States of Micronesia until his death in January 2010.
 He was succeeded by Martin G. Yinug, who served until his death on August 31, 2014.
 He was succeeded by Dennis K. Yamase, who continues to serve as Chief Justice of the Supreme Court since his investiture on October 2, 2015.

 Political parties and elections

 A head of state (the President) and a legislature are elected on a national level.
 At the 2011 election, only non-partisans have been elected.
 The president is elected for a four-year term by Congress.
 There are no political parties in Micronesia, though they are not banned.
 Political allegiances depend mainly on family and island-related factors.

 Government Agencies

 The government of Micronesia includes national agencies to serve the Micronesian people.
 The FSM Social Security Administration, FSM Telecommunications Corporation, Office of the Public Auditor, and FSM PetroCorp are independent agencies.

 Administrative divisions

 The FSM is divided in four states: Chuuk (Truk), Kosrae, Pohnpei, and Yap.
 Each has its own constitution, elected legislature, governor, and lieutenant governor.
 The state governments maintain considerable power, particularly regarding the implementation of budgetary policies.

+Foreign affairs and defense

+The Compact of Free Association with the United States gives the U.S. sole responsibility for international defense of the Marshall Islands.
+It allows islanders to live and work in the United States, and establishes economic and technical aid programs.